General Social Survey - Giving, Volunteering and Participating (GSS GVP)

 The purpose of this survey is to collect data regarding unpaid volunteer activities, charitable giving and participation.
 The results will help build a better understanding of these activities which can in turn be used to help develop programs and services.

-This survey is the result of a partnership of federal government departments and voluntary sector organizations that includes Imagine Canada, Canadian Heritage, Health Canada, Human Resources and Social Development Canada, the Public Health Agency of Canada, Statistics Canada and Volunteer Canada.
-This survey is an important source of information on Canadian contributory behaviour, including giving, volunteering and participating.
+This survey is the result of a partnership of federal government departments and voluntary sector organizations that includes Canadian Heritage, Health Canada, Employment and Social Development Canada, the Public Health Agency of Canada, Canada Revenue Agency, Statistics Canada, Imagine Canada, and Volunteer Canada.
+This survey is an important source of information on Canadian contributory behavior, including giving, volunteering and participating.

 The objectives of the survey are threefold:

-1) to collect national data to fill a void of information about individual contributory behaviours including volunteering, charitable giving and participation;
+1) to collect national data to fill a void of information about individual contributory behaviors including volunteering, charitable giving and civic participation;

-2) to inform both the public and voluntary sectors in policy and program decisions that relate to the charitable and volunteer sector;
+3) to inform both the public and voluntary sectors in policy and program decisions that relate to the charitable and volunteer sector.

 This record is part of the General Social Survey (GSS) program.
 The GSS originated in 1985.
 Each survey contains a core topic, focus or exploratory questions and a standard set of socio-demographic questions used for classification.
 More recent cycles have also included some qualitative questions, which explore intentions and perceptions.